 If you are using the computer in Japan, the Telecommunications Business Law requires that you select Japan region mode.
 It is illegal to use the modem in Japan with any other selection.

 Connecting

 To connect the modular cable, follow the steps below.

-The modular cable that comes with the computer must be used to connect a modem.
+The modular cable for connecting a modem should use a commercially available cable.
 Connect the end of the modular cable with the core to the computer.